Kristina01111000/Drws_site/README.md

 	Between graph 2 and 3 paragraphs
 	After graph 3 paragraphs (ending)
-	Still need the graph 3 paragraphs
+	Still need the graph 3 paragraphs make sure the graphs spacing is good also

 Make 2 emails for the site and go over them next week Do more research on brevo to see if they allow audio files